jaydeegbobeh/Devops-Bootcamp/DevOps Intro/README.md

 ## Why DevOps
 - Devops expects people to make mistakes and is designed to allow these mistakes to be identified early on in the cycle and corrected before they make it any further => a blameless culture
 - Software development lifecycle is shorter and more simple
-- Developers and operations collaberate to deploy code to production faster in an automated/repeatable way
+- Developers and operations collaborate to deploy code to production faster in an automated/repeatable way
 - Shorter + more simple #= faster = reduced costs

 ## Key pillars of DevOps